nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## About TrAcker

-TrAcker is a **desktop app for CS2040 Teaching Assistants to centralise the CS2040 tasks involving them.
+TrAcker is a **desktop app for CS2040 Teaching Assistants (TAs) to centralise the CS2040 tasks involving them.
 It is optimised for use via a Command Line Interface (CLI)** while still having benefits of a Graphical User Interface (GUI).
 If you can type fast, TrAcker will aid the task management for CS2040 TAs.
 Commands are similar to vim / terminal commands rather than intuitive commands since
-CS2040 TAs are familiar with it
+CS2040 TAs are familiar with it.

 Let's clear a little confusion that might arise:
 - Why are students not allowed to be added together with the creation of an event?
   - This is because the app is meant for an attendance taking for a CS2040 TA who plans ahead.
-So, if a student can be added with an event, it defeats the purpose of it being an attendance taking application
+So, if a student can be added with an event, it defeats the purpose of it being an attendance taking application.
 - Why are overlapping event date and time not allowed to be added?
   - It is because TrAcker also functions as a schedule application for the CS2040 TA.
-So, if overlapping events can be added, the TA will be unsure if they are actually free during that period
+So, if overlapping events can be added, the TA will be unsure if they are actually free during that period.
-- Tutorials duration is fixed at 1 hour.
+- Tutorial duration is fixed at 1 hour.
 - Lab duration is fixed at 2 hours.
 - Consultation duration is fixed at 1 hour.